 The ECHO Program has benefited from early input and advice from scientists, shipping industries, conservation and environmental groups, First Nations individuals and government agencies to help the program focus efforts and set goals and objectives.

 We wish to acknowledge and thank the generous support and participation of various organizations and individuals, which makes the ECHO Program possible:

 The ECHO Program has structured its focus areas based on three threat categories identified by the Fisheries and Oceans Canada Recovery Strategy and advances projects in each category aimed at informing the development of measures to reduce threats to whales:

 - acoustic disturbance – Whales use sound to find their food, mate, communicate, and avoid danger.
-Vessel activity increases underwater noise and can impact these function.
-Read about ECHO underwater noise reduction projects here.
+Ship activity increases underwater noise and can impact these function.

-- physical disturbance – Vessel traffic has the potential to impact whales through ship collections or by altering their normal behaviour and movement.
+- physical disturbance – Ship traffic has the potential to impact whales through ship collections or by altering their normal behaviour and movement.

 - environmental contaminants – Contaminants can accumulate in a whale body, potentially impacting reproduction, development, and immune system functions.

-The aim of all ECHO projects is to inform potential mitigation options and develop innovative solutions to reduce underwater noise in the region.
-Potential mitigation measures may include such things as incentives or recognition for the use of green vessel technology, changes to operational activities of ocean going vessels, recognition of certification programs for quiet vessels, and/or the development of noise criteria for vessels entering the port.
+The aim of all ECHO Program projects is to inform potential mitigation options and develop innovative solutions to reduce underwater noise in the region.
+Potential mitigation measures may include such things as incentives or recognition for the use of green ship technology, changes to operational activities of ocean going ships, recognition of certification programs for quiet ships, and/or the development of noise criteria for ships entering the port.
 The Vancouver Fraser Port Authority’s incentive program, EcoAction, or the Green Marine program may be avenues for implementing proposed mitigation options.